inf112-v20/Kokkene/Deliverables/ObligatoriskOppgave4.md

 2. The message contains all noteworthy changes, and documents them properly.

-3. All implemented features which the player can interact with, should work accordingly, and without game-breaking bugs.
+3. All implemented features the player can interact with, should work accordingly, and without game-breaking bugs.

 ##### Implementation
-TODO

 1. Create a non-player object that does some legal moves.

 2. Make the team agree on/ or create a suitable template for git commits.